UPDATED Guidelines on Media Access at United Nations Headquarters

 2. Non-Resident Correspondents

 a.
-Non-Resident Correspondents may only access UNHQ through the temporary Visitors’ Entrance at 47th Street and 1st Avenue between 08:00 and 19:00 hours.
-They may access through the 43rd Street Entrance (post x103) when the temporary Visitors’ Entrance is closed.
+Non-Resident Correspondents may only access UNHQ through the Visitors’ Entrance at 46th Street and 1st Avenue between 08:00 and 19:00 hours.
+They may access through the 43rd Street Entrance (post x103) when the Visitors’ Entrance is closed.
+Non-resident correspondents do not have access when no meetings are taking place at UNHQ, unless escorted by a Resident Correspondent.

 b.
 Non-Resident Correspondents may access authorized areas of the building unescorted after they and their equipment have passed through security screening, unless DSS has declared a heightened period of security.